adekom/metropolitan-homelessness/README.md

 4. Finally, the homeless population of each county is calculated by aggregating the homeless populations of each sub-area that falls within the county’s boundaries.
 So, for example, Cleveland County has a total homeless population of 520.
 This includes the 156 people from Oklahoma City CoC as well as the 364 people from Norman/Cleveland County CoC.

 Using the process above, we can algorithmically generate homeless estimates for each county in the United States, and those estimates can be aggregated to create total counts for each of the country's 390 MSAs.
+Those counts are available in the file named [2018 MSA Homeless Population.csv](https://github.com/adekom/metropolitan-homelessness/blob/master/2018%20MSA%20Homeless%20Population.csv).

 ## A Note on Methodology
 The above method for apportioning population is by no means perfect.
 One big source of error is the assumption that the general population of each county is evenly distributed throughout that county’s area.
 We know that this is not the case in the real world and that urban, suburban, and rural portions of counties can vary greatly in terms of population density.